omnetpp/omnetpp.org/_posts/2019-01-29-inet-4-1-released.md

 title: INET 4.1 Released
 category: Software
 ---

 We are happy to announce INET Framework version 4.1.0.
 Go ahead and
 <a href="https://inet.omnetpp.org/Download.html" target="_blank" rel="nofollow">get it now</a>!

-It comes with some backward incompatible changes, a few new features, a number of smaller improvements, and many bug fixes.
+It comes with some backward incompatible changes due to cleanup, a few new features, a number of smaller improvements, and many bug fixes.
 This version requires OMNeT++ 5.4.1 or later.

 <!--more-->